Erlemar/pytorch_tempest/README.md

 * all parameters and modules are defined in configs;
 * prepare configs beforehand for different optimizers/schedulers and so on, so it is easy to switch between them;
 * have templates for different deep learning tasks.
-Currently image classification and named entity recognition are supported;
+Currently, image classification and named entity recognition are supported;

 Examples of running the pipeline:
 This will run training on MNIST (data will be downloaded):